inclement/vispy-to-povray/README.rst

 This module converts (hackily) Vispy scenes to immediately-compilable POV-Ray files.
 It tries to extract the mesh from any Mesh node in a ViewBox.
 Right now it doesn't look for anything else, so only Mesh nodes of a vispy scene via a ViewBox are exported.
+It also only works with a non-zero camera fov, orthographic projection is not exported.

-This is highly incomplete and will probably break in the future, such as when collections are applied to visuals or if parts of the unstable internal api is changed.
+This is highly incomplete and will probably break in the future, such as when collections are applied to visuals or if parts of the unstable internal api are changed.

 Example usage::